sanchil/fireStoreAPI/README.md

 fireStoreAPI is a simple nodejs db package API for accessing records in google firestore data base.

 ## Getting Started

-Please note that you must have a valid credentials by the way of a security account file json key in you application.
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+See deployment section for notes on how to deploy the project on a live system.

 ### Prerequisites and setting up your environment

-What things you need to install the software and how to install them
+Artifacts you need to install the software and how to install them

+### 1. firestore account on google

+### 2. vm on google
+### 3. nodejs platform
+  * Test Environement: JEST
+  * Code Transpiler: Babel
+  * Node monitor: nodemon
+### 4. docker latest
+### 7. vs code/vim or just any editor you like
+    With all the necessary plugins to handle various types of files such as yaml, javacript, Dockerfiles etc

 #### create firestore account